top of page

 Conservation Efforts and Success Stories

 Despite the many threats it faces, the Red-vented Cockatoo is a conservation success in the making—thanks to a growing network of local champions, community partnerships, and science-backed programs.
-Here’s how conservation is making a difference:
+Conservation efforts are specifically focused on recovering and monitoring cockatoo populations across their remaining range.

 The Katala Foundation and the Philippine Cockatoo Conservation Programme (PCCP)

-Based in Palawan, the Katala Foundation leads the PCCP, the country’s flagship effort to save the Red-vented Cockatoo.
-Their work includes species monitoring, habitat protection, legal advocacy, and community outreach.
+Based in Palawan, the Katala Foundation leads the PCCP, the country's flagship effort to save the Red-vented Cockatoo.
+Their work includes species monitoring, habitat protection, legal advocacy, captive breeding, translocation of rescued hand raised birds, and community outreach.

-Local residents are trained and employed as wildlife wardens, many of whom are former poachers.
+Local residents, including former poachers, are trained and employed as wildlife wardens.
 These wardens:

 • Guard nesting trees from collectors